MISA Malawi, DW Akademie train Malawi PROs

 “We realised that most of the Public Relations Officers lack necessary skills for the PR profession.
 This training will enable the participants acquire such skills and improve their performance in their respective workplaces,” Ndanga said.

-She said the trainings are also designed to prepare PROs for the implementation of the recently enacted Access to Information (ATI) Act.
+She said the trainings are also designed to prepare PROs for the implementation of the recently enacted Access to Information Act.

 The training has drawn participants from the Department of Disaster Management Affairs, Central Medical Stores Trust, Lilongwe Water Board, National Aids Commission, World Food Program, Malawi Energy Regulatory Authority and a health NGO, Baobab Health.